 The Contractor shall make its own investigations, and its own interpretations of the factual results presented in the reports included in [paragraph 13 of the Instructions to Bidders] and draw its own conclusions as to how the subsurface conditions may affect the Work.

-[Note to Consultant- Ensure PTTW has been obtained and is included with the contract] All terms and conditions of the Permit to Take Water (PTTW), identified within the Articles of Agreement, A-2 shall be met and/or followed during any type of dewatering operation.
+[Note to Consultant- Ensure EASR has been completed and is included with the contract] All terms and conditions of the EASR, shall be met and/or followed during any type of dewatering operation.

 END OF SECTION